 You can make a pilot hole first if you like.

 Sweet Shark now loves using my electric drill.

 With that, you have completed your fabric-covered headboard.
 You could easily complete this headboard in a day.
 We actually took about 2 weeks to complete it, working thirty minutes here and there.

 We covered the headboard with the sheet we used and stood it up against the dining room wall.
 And that’s where it stayed for about a month.
 Why?

 Our existing headboard is very heavy.
 The bed has to be moved forward.
 Then the headboard has to be lifted up and over the bed on both sides.
 Sweet Shark and I couldn’t move our bed or lift the headboard.

-(Sweet Shark broke his right wrist about 6 weeks ago.
+(Sweet Shark had broken his right wrist about 3 weeks after we finished the headboard.
 He was climbing down the attic ladder in the garage and missed the last 5 steps.
 He is in a cast and can’t help me lift or move anything.)

 Finally, I found a couple of guys who came to move out the headboard and put the new one in.
-(I also had them move our patio table, Sweet Shark’s smoker and some pots.)
+(Since you pay them by the hour, I also had them move our patio table, Sweet Shark’s smoker and some pots.)

 Another great thing about this DIY headboard is that it doesn’t attach to the bed.
 It sits between the wall and bed.